Do you truly understand the food label? Think it’s just about reading the calories, fat, and protein? There is actually more to it than that!!

-A lot of people have heard of and know what calories are.
 Calories provide a measure of how much energy you are consuming from the product.
 Understanding this number is important because it helps you manage your weight.
 Calories IN (food consumed) must be less than calories OUT (calories burned) to lose weight.
 Calories also make up the total amount of macronutrients (CHO, fats, and protein) listed on the food label.

-Cholesterol.
 Not as many people look at the cholesterol unless you have history of heart disease.
 Cholesterol is only in animal foods, and believe it or not, is actually made by the human liver.
 Cholesterol is important, because it is a building block for steroid hormones such as testosterone and estrogen.
 Even if you do not have a history of heart disease, you still need to watch the amount of cholesterol you consume each day.
 You should try to limit cholesterol to less than 300 mg daily.

 Sodium is a nutrient that people struggling with hypertension may monitor.
 It is important to limit sodium intake to 2,000 mg daily (this is ONLY 1 teaspoon of salt).
 It is easy to reach this amount if you are consuming highly processed/convenient foods.
 You may want to especially watch out for soups, canned vegetables, prepared foods, soy sauce, pickled foods, and any items with visible salt.
 Eating fresh foods, making foods at home using herbs and spices instead of salt to season, and shopping the perimeter of the grocery store will help lower your intake of sodium daily.

-Sugar.
 Gastric bypass patients need to be especially careful with sugar.
 When it comes to sugar, it is important to understand the difference between natural sugars and added sugar.
 When you are looking at the food label and is says 19 g of sugar.
 If sugar is listed in the ingredient list, then the sugar has been added.
 If the sugar is NOT listed in the ingredient list, then the sugar is naturally occurring in the product.
 Some foods with naturally occurring sugars include: milk products (plain yogurts), fruit, grains, legumes, etc. For example:

 Ingredients include: cultured grade A reduced fat milk, apples, high fructose corn syrup, cinnamon, nutmeg, natural flavors, and pectin.